 To Count or not to Count

 Estimating album sales always brings a lot of debates.
 I’m well aware that Whitney Houston fans won’t be happy with Whitney being under 20 million and I’m Your Baby Tonight under 10 million, although that’s what facts dictate.
 Even more than estimates judged too conservative or too optimistic, a subject that ends up with heavy contestations day in day out is the credits of soundtracks issue.
-As Whitney Houston is massively impacted by such decisions since she participated in three high selling Soundtracks – Bodyguard, The Preacher’s Wife and Waiting to Exhale, the latter being excluded from her tally in this study – it is important to answer this credits question.
+As Whitney Houston is massively impacted by such decisions since she participated in three high selling Soundtracks – The Bodyguard, The Preacher’s Wife and Waiting to Exhale, the latter being excluded from her tally in this study – it is important to answer this soundtracks credit question.

-Bodyguard, Titanic, Saturday Night Fever, The Lion King are all massively successful albums.
+The Bodyguard, Titanic, Saturday Night Fever, The Lion King are all massively successful albums.
 Naturally, fans of artists who contributed to their achievements want them to be reattributed with their sales.
-The main argument to claim the rights of an album sales is often the number of songs on it or their success.
+The main argument to claim the rights of an album’s sales is often the number of songs on it or their success.
 Those points can be understood but aren’t really valid though.

 Madonna performed only 4 songs out of 9 on Who’s That Girl, just like Whitney Houston is responsible of only 6 songs out of 13 on Bodyguard.
 Yet, both albums feature among those artists discographies.
 Then, Phil Collins is part of 8 songs out of 13 from Brother Bear, yet it isn’t considered as one of his albums.

 In the same way, success doesn’t tell the real story.
-All Mariah Carey songs from Glitter kind of flopped, undoubtedly Rihanna brought more sales in for Eminem‘s Recovery thanks to Love The Way You Lie smash single than Mariah Carey singles to the Soundtrack.
+All Mariah Carey songs from Glitter kind of flopped, undoubtedly Rihanna brought more sales in for Eminem‘s Recovery thanks to the Love The Way You Lie smash single than Mariah Carey singles to the Soundtrack.
 Still, Glitter is a Mariah Carey album while Recovery is clearly not a Rihanna record.

 The only question that one should consider is – who is the owner of the album?
-Bodyguard is a Whitney Houston project.
+The Bodyguard is a Whitney Houston project.
 James Horner is the owner of Titanic.
 Disney is the owner of Brother Bear.
 How do we define that?
 Well, actually it is quite easy as covers make it very clear.